stadtmueller/SpaceWatch/README.md

     If you install it with the install script, proftpd, a FTP-Server deamon, will be installed too.

+    Run "sudo ./install [ option ]" to install SpaceWatch.

+    Add the option "-noserver" to installation command to suppress server installation.

     The script writes some stats to a log file, that should be together with sw.py located on the server.

     Units are configurable.
-You can either set K ( powers of 1024 ) or kB ( powers of 1000 ).
+You can either set unit to powers of 1024 or units to powers of 1000 such as GiBiByte or Gigabyte.
     See config file.

     The config file needs to be in the same directory as the sw.py file.